VentoPay-saas/.github/README.md

 # VentoPay

-# The Organization consists of tow private repositories
+# The Organization consists of two private repositories
 # For Frontend run the commands below
 1: yarn install
 2: yarn start